seigot/tools/explain/README_agent.md

 Here are a few examples/use cases align with this research.
 On the left is NIO's in-vehicle AI assistant, NOMI.
 NOMI provides natural conversation exeperiences for the driver.
-The other side is Mpathic.ai.
+The right side is Mpathic.ai.
 Mpathic.ai provides AI model Performance calibration platform for conversational AI agent.

 ### ■ Slide 6 (AI Model Example)